shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica's heart beat rapidly.
 She looked around to her left and right, for any signs of other cats.
 She had made it to the cat side of the river.

-A distant howl asked, "You ok?"
+*AWOOOO!* Wryonin howled, "You ok?"

-Ersatzica howled back, "Here."
-She pulled her thumb out of the stick.
-"Where?" she howled.
+*AWOOO!* Ersatzica howled back, "Here."
+She pulled her thumb out of the stick. *AWOOO!* "Where?"

-"West."
-The howl replied.
+*AWOOO!* "West.”

 She took a deep breath and got to her feet.